GRE Exam 2017 – 2018 | India

 Low and Average GRE Score Success Stories

 While a high GRE score is always desirable and can get you partial and full scholarships from your dream college, most international applicants will struggle to get there.
 Curious to know about the entry standards for a top university?
-Check out the average GRE scores for MIT and GRE scores for Harvard.

 But all is not lost if you aren’t exactly a GRE topper.
 If you can manage your MS applications well, you may be able to cross the hurdle and get an admit from the best universities abroad like Harvard, MIT, Stanford and many others.